jandrad/AdRootViewController/README.markdown

 Replace the RootViewController in the Cocos2d project with the AdRootViewController.

-Define your AdMob publisher Id in the GameConfig.h
+Define your AdMob publisher Id

     #define ADMOB_PUBLISHER_ID @"your_publisher_id"